socialvibe/truex-ads-docs/bluescript-reference.md

 ## BlueScript Values and Expressions

-There are The values behavior actions take as input.
+Behavior actions take various values as input to their actions.
 There are 3 types:
 1 - Literal Values
 2 - Stored Values
 3 - Expressions

 ### Literal Values

-The basic values supported by the JSON format: like String, Boolean, or Number, object literals, arrays.
+The basic value typs supported by BlueScript are those of the JSON format like String, Boolean, Number, object literals, arrays.

 Note that arrays are evaluated as expressions, objects may or may not be depending on where it is used.
 The general rule is that all host action attributes are evaluated as expressions, all operation parameters are evaluated as expressions,